EN DE

 Warranty Status

-Corrosion warranty (12 years unlimited miles) May still apply
+Rust perforation warranty (12 years) May still apply to 2016+ models

 This report is for informational purposes only and does not constitute professional advice.
 Estimates may be inaccurate.
 Always have a qualified specialist inspect the vehicle before purchase.
 We accept no liability for decisions made based on this information.